symonr9/gospel-initiative/README.md

 - If the development build has been deleted, you can find the QR Code to install it again on the Expo development website.
 Go to your profile, go to 'Development Builds', click the most recent one, and click the blue `Install` button.
+- Once it gets installed, try to run `npx expo start` with the app open.
+If it doesn't work, try manually putting in the server url:8081 into the manual.
+It will ask if you want to let the app discover devices in your network.
+Allow this and try the manual method again.

 ### Expo Go
 Expo Go should only be used for experimental releases.
 Just use a development build whenever possible.
 You get more of the native tools and the app itself